 NAP stands for Name, Address, and Phone Number.
 Google takes into account whether or not your business’ name and info are properly listed on your website.
 Double check to ensure that the name of your business is correct.
 Do not add any extra keywords or adjectives if they’re not included in your actual business name.

 For instance, let’s say your business name is “Bob’s Cleaners,” but your website lists it as “Bob’s Cleaners – Cleaning Services.”
 This could be a problem because the search engines could see those as two separate businesses because the names don’t match.
 This could negatively impact your ranking.
 The same goes for your address and phone number.
 Make sure your website lists your physical address and phone accurately.
 The NAP on your website should match the NAP on your Google My Business page and in all other listings of your business online.
+You can check how accurate your NAP is by auditing your citations.

 In the screenshot below, look at how Freeport Bakery lists their NAP on their website.
 On the bottom of their home page, they’ve set aside a section for their contact info.
 It includes their physical address as well as the phone numbers and email addresses for two different departments.